Yusreen/Effects-of-Covid-19-in-Europe/README.md

 1. ECDC website to extract: Confirmed cases, Mortality, Hospitalization/ICU cases, Testing numbers
 2. Eurostat website to extract Population by age

-We started out with the intention of reading the data from the website itself.
-However, due to the new permission barrier, the course instructor created a gitbub repo for the
+We started by reading the data from the website itself.
+However, due to the new permission barrier, the course instructor created a GitHub repo for the
 datasets: https://github.com/cloudboxacademy/covid19.

 ## Solution Architecture